 About this project

-Last year The Veronica Robles Cultural Center launched a new arts-integrated community project called Dancing Elotes.
+in 2015 Veronica Robles Cultural Center launched a new arts-integrated community project called Dancing Elotes.
 In a collaboration with sculptor Carolyn Lewenberg and with support from the New England Foundation for the Arts Creative Cities grant, our artist team worked with local youth to serve elotes from a traditional bike cart that is used on the streets in Mexico and Central America, as a literal and conceptual vehicle for cross-cultural culinary, dance, and sculptural experiences.
 At public workshops at the farmers market, participants learned La Danza del Permiso (to request permission from mother earth to work the soil) and use the husks and cobs from the elotes to create a large-scale sculpture of traditional Latino dancers.
 Culminating in the installation of the sculpture and performance of the dance in observance of the Day of the Dead, Dancing Elotes honored the lives of the young victims of street violence.